 GIT is a popular version control system used to track changes in developers code, collaborate with others, and manage different versions of a project.
 We can say in a simple way,

-GIT is a tool that helps you to track changes in your code, work with others and return to older versions when needed.
+GIT is a tool that helps you to track our project history/changes in your code and work together and return to older versions when needed.
 This is like a saved system for your project, which has teamwork features.

 Why Use Git?